 (Note – An Inspector from the Workplace Relations Commission (WRC) has the power to seek full access to these records in the course of an inspection.)

-Links to related web pages and Guides may be found at the bottom of the page.
+Links to related web pages and Guides may be found below.

 Sample Organisation of Working Time Form for multiple employees